Wilfred/propcheck/README.md

 It's similar to the excellent [Hypothesis](https://hypothesis.works/) library for Python.

+Status: beta.
+It works, but expect rough edges.

 ## Usage

 Tests are defined with `propcheck-deftest`, which defines an ERT test